TREEIB

 EXTENSION OF THE ASSIMILATION PERIOD

-Unwatered cherry trees, within the vicinity of the test site as of August 2019, already had 90% of foliage red, dry or fallen; whereas the watered (by test prototypes of the TREEIB® bag) cherry trees, had minimal loss.
-They retained their foliage until the end of October, that year.
+Unwatered cherry trees within the vicinity of the test site, as of August 2019, already had 90% of foliage red, dry, or fallen, whereas the watered (by test prototypes of the TREEIB® bag) cherry trees had minimal loss.
+They retained their foliage until the end of October that year.

 The same effects were observed in birches and other deciduous trees.